 Frankly, I was incredibly disappointed by this.

-In its wake, I couldn’t get his words from the previous day’s PS I Love You XOXO out of my head.
+I couldn’t get Greg's words from the previous day’s PS I Love You XOXO out of my head.
 Speaking after a discussion on some ridiculous backlash to Horizon Zero Dawn’s use of the term ‘brave’, he said:

 "… this goes back to what we talk about for our own content… knowing what you're driving at and where you're going, and believing in what you've made, right?
 Yeah, we make a lot of different shows here, and some of them might push you away or alienate you, whether its my opinion, or your opinion, or whoever's opinion.
 And, it's one of those… we get that, we respect that we've alienated you, but that's not going to change, because if we sat here and we were like, 'Okay, fine.
 Colin, don't say that anymore, and I won’t talk shit about PC gaming anymore…' eventually, we're just going to sit here and read pieces of paper that have no opinion on them, and nobody's going to watch, and everybody's going to bounce."